lillicoder/CarouselViewDemo/README.md

 Carousel View Demo

 Demonstration of simple carousel view.
 This demo uses a ViewPager to allow for arbitrary view content for each carousel position.
 Indicator views are shown below the carousel content and can be customized to new drawables.
-An example using HorizontalScrollView may be added at a later time.

 --License--